Allen-yang3/SNIS/README.md

 ## Getting Started

-To run the MQSim Linux Simulator, ensure that the correct versions of python, GCC and G++ are used For this project, we use:
+To run the MQSim Linux Simulator, ensure that the correct versions of Linux, Python, GCC and G++ are used For this project, we use:

 - Ubuntu Linux 22.04